The Bug by Ellen Ullman

 Paper bug reports and printed source code are something I’ve never had to wrestle in my career as a programmer.
 Antiquated practices make for an excellent story, but do they ever sound horrific!
 It saddens me to think that Ethan’s life was unraveled merely by Thorne’s code trying to index an array outside its bounds.
 A modern, high-level language like Rust would usually return an error with a complete stack trace, and one could then use any number of advanced tools to instantly cross-reference code right from the IDE and find all the call sites.
 The complete history of the file is available with a single command.

-Indeed, so much of the documentation these developers maintain is redundant today: source control systems such as Git retain a complete history of the file with who edited what and when; descriptive types (if used properly) describe the contract of a function, lessening the burden on the documentation; and since cross-referencing code is trivial, the workings of related functions need not be painstakingly detailed.
+Indeed, so much of the documentation these developers maintain is redundant today: source control systems such as Git retain a complete history of the file and all the changes to it; descriptive types (if used properly) define the contract of a function, lessening the burden on the documentation; and since cross-referencing code is trivial, the workings of related functions needn’t be painstakingly detailed.

-I think a modern equivalent of The Bug would center around distributed systems, which are still a mystery to the human race and may exist beyond the power of human comprehension due to the scale they operate at and the infinite possibilities of their interactions.
-Not that I’m suggesting such a thing is required or merited, merely contemplating the parallels.
+I imagine a modern version of The Bug would center around distributed systems, which are still a mystery to the human race and may exist beyond the power of human comprehension due to the scale they operate at and the infinite possibilities of their interactions.
+(Not that I’m suggesting such a thing is required or merited, merely contemplating the parallels.)

 These lines are painfully and hilariously relatable to any experienced programmer: